cadenshokat/EDI-Generator/README.md

   These files are used to generate random patient names.

 - **edi_messages:**
   The edi_messages directory is included in the repository for display purposes.
-Delete this directory before running your code.
+Delete this directory after cloning/downloading this repository and before running your code.
+If it is not deleted, it may cause confusion within the code.

 ## Running the Script